Events

 Another participant shared an example of a framework their company introduced to help managers establish trust and transparency and remove barriers that prevent employees from achieving their goals.
 They embedded the framework as part of existing processes through their technology, so that people don’t see it as an extra thing they need to do.

 We were grateful for the open and vulnerable discussion during this roundtable.
-We welcome your suggestions, thoughts, and feedback at [email protected]
+We welcome your suggestions, thoughts, and feedback at [email protected].

 Enabling connection at work: What can organizations do?